Note: These links are provided as a convenience to military members and are not intended to imply any endorsement by Purdue Global.

 - MyCAA: The Military Spouse Education Program was designed to provide military spouses educational benefits.
 Purdue Global participates in the MyCAA program.

 - DANTES: A Department of Defense agency that supports active-duty military education through various means including helping members earn credit toward their degrees through the testing of experiential learning.

 - ArmyIgnitED: ArmyIgnitED provides a wide range of information about Army education programs as well as an online tool to apply for tuition assistance.

 - The AI Portal: The Air Force Portal is the place airmen can learn about education programs and is also an online tool used to apply for tuition assistance.
-Purdue Global is happy to participate in the AU-ABC (Bachelor's Completion Programs) and the GEM (General Education Mobile) program, which helps Airmen complete the college courses needed to earn their CCAF associate's degree.
+Purdue Global is happy to participate in the AU-ABC (Bachelor's Completion Programs) and the GEM (General Education Mobile) program, which helps Airmen and Guardians complete the college courses needed to earn their CCAF associate's degree.